Syllabus

 My Approach

 Whether you go on to be an art historian or never take another art history course after this one, I want this class to sharpen the way you think about art and enable you to look at and talk about it more critically and thoughtfully.
 Art informs popular culture and tells us a lot about other things (politics, religion, power, etc.) Many of the art pieces we’ll study together are complicated, and even problematic, so there is plenty to take issue with (and I hope you do!)
 Many art history courses are organized chronologically and by “period.”
 I’ve arranged this course by broader themes instead, hoping it will encourage seeing connections between different artworks and approaches.
 We will also place them on a timeline and geographically as we go, but I want us to challenge the idea of art history being linear.
-Also, I’m enthusiastic about communication – come to office hours, ask for clarification on something, tell me your hot take on Picasso.
-I encourage you to let me know when issues arise in regard to class or assignments.
-The earlier I know about it, the easier it is for me to meet you halfway and help figure it out.
+I care most about your growth in this space, whatever that looks like for you.
+I’m also enthusiastic about communication – come to office hours, ask for clarification on something, tell me your hot takes.
+The earlier I know about issues you are experiencing in class, the easier it is for us to figure it out together.

 Community Agreements